oliveiraxavier/canary-crd/README.md

 previously added to 'dist/chart/values.yaml' or 'dist/chart/manager/manager.yaml'
 is manually re-applied afterwards.

+# Enviroment variables for this controller

+TIME_TO_WAIT_REMOVE_CANARY_AFTER_PROMOTION: Seconds to wait after full promoted and before removing canary deployment

 ## Contributing

 // TODO(user): Add detailed information on how you would like others to contribute to this project

 **NOTE:** Run `make help` for more information on all potential `make` targets